newsuk/AyeSpy/README.md

 There are a set of 'visually correct' baseline images of your site.

-As you make changes to your site Aye Spy will take new images of your site
+As you make changes to your site Aye Spy will take new images.

 Aye Spy will then compare the latest images against the baseline images.